Diabetes And Sleep: All You Need To Know

-Several researchers have found a visible relationship between diabetes and ability to sleep.
-But, it is not necessary that if you have abnormal blood glucose level, you will face sleep disorders.
+Several researchers have found a visible relationship between diabetes and the ability to sleep.
+But, it is not necessary that if you have an abnormal blood glucose level, you will face sleep disorders.

 However, the symptoms of diabetes and how well you manage those may signify the intensity of sleep disorders.

 - Symptoms of low blood sugar also cause sleep disturbances.
 These symptoms include sweating, shakiness, and dizziness.

 - If the blood glucose level is high at the night, then it can cause frequent urination.
 Now, this means you have to wake up several times in the middle of the night.
 Thus, waking up frequently to use the bathroom can disrupt your sleep.

 - Your body draws water from tissues if the blood has extra glucose.
 This can cause dehydration.
 Thus, you may wake up in between sleep hours to regularly drink water.

 Which Sleep Disorders Are Related to Diabetes?

 If you have diabetes, you may find yourself tossing and turning all night.
 This is because of the symptoms of abnormal blood glucose levels.
 Diabetes and other health disorders can lead to sleep disturbance and disorder, as mentioned below.

 Sleep Apnea is one of the most common sleep disorders in people with diabetes.
 In this disorder, you may repeatedly stop breathing before starting to breathe again.
 This occurs throughout the night.

 Sleep Apnea is more commonly seen in those with Type 2 diabetes.
 Those with this type of diabetes often are overweight, which causes constriction of the air passage.
 In turn, it causes irregularity of breathing.